A collection of pus. Usually forms because of infection.

 The third tooth from the middle of the jaw.
-There are totally four of them.
-They are the longest teeth in human.
+There are four of them.
+They are the longest teeth in humans.

-An ulceration with yellow base and red border in mouth.
-It can be caused by trauma or herpes simplex virus.
+An ulceration with a yellow base and red border in the mouth.
+It can be caused by trauma or the herpes simplex virus.

 A hole on the tooth.

 The process of “gluing” the appliance/prosthesis on the associated area.